Jakarta: Language

+Education

+Jakarta is home to numerous educational institutions.
+The University of Indonesia (UI) is the largest and oldest tertiary-level educational institution in Indonesia.
+It is a public institution with campuses in Salemba (Central Jakarta) and in Depok.
+The three other public universities in Jakarta are Syarif Hidayatullah State Islamic University Jakarta, the State University of Jakarta (UNJ), University of Pembangunan Nasional 'Veteran' Jakarta (UPN "Veteran" Jakarta), and Universitas Terbuka or Indonesia Open University.
+There is a vocational higher education, Jakarta State Polytechnic.
+Some major private universities in Jakarta are Trisakti University, The Christian University of Indonesia, Mercu Buana University, Tarumanagara University, Atma Jaya Catholic University of Indonesia, Pelita Harapan University, Pertamina University, Bina Nusantara University, Jayabaya University, Persada Indonesia "YAI" University, and Pancasila University.

+STOVIA (School tot Opleiding van Indische Artsen (School for Education of Native Physicians), now University of Indonesia) was the first college in Jakarta, established in 1851.
+Jakarta houses many students from around Indonesia, many of whom reside in dormitories or home-stay residences.
+For basic education, a variety of primary and secondary schools are available, tagged with the public (national), private (national and bi-lingual national plus), and international labels.
+Four of the major international schools are the British School Jakarta, Gandhi Memorial Intercontinental School, IPEKA Integrated Christian School, and the Jakarta Intercultural School.
+Other international schools in Jakarta metropolitan area include the ACG School Jakarta, Australian Independent School, Bina Bangsa School, Deutsche Schule Jakarta, Global Jaya School, Jakarta Indonesia Korean School, Jakarta Japanese School, Jakarta Multicultural School, Jakarta Taipei School, Lycée français de Jakarta, New Zealand School Jakarta, North Jakarta Intercultural School, Sekolah Pelita Harapan, and Singapore Intercultural School.

 Religion

-In 2017, Jakarta's religious composition was distributed over Islam (83.43%), Protestantism (8.63%), Catholicism (4.0%), Buddhism (3.74%), Hinduism (0.19%), and Confucianism (0.01%).
-About 231 people claimed to follow folk religions.
+In 2024, Jakarta's religious composition was distributed over Islam (83.83%), Protestantism (8.6%), Catholicism (3.9%), Buddhism (3.46%), Hinduism (0.18%), Confucianism (0.017%), and about 0.013% of population claimed to follow folk religions.

 Most pesantren (Islamic boarding schools) in Jakarta are affiliated with the traditionalist Nahdlatul Ulama, modernist organisations mostly catering to a socioeconomic class of educated urban elites and merchant traders.
-They give priority to education, social welfare programs and religious propagation.
-Many Islamic organisations have headquarters in Jakarta, including Nahdlatul Ulama, Indonesian Ulema Council, Muhammadiyah, and Jaringan Islam Liberal.
+They give priority to education, social welfare programs, and religious propagation.
+Many Islamic organisations have headquarters in Jakarta, including Nahdlatul Ulama, Indonesian Ulema Council, Muhammadiyah, Indonesia Institute of Islamic Dawah, and Jaringan Islam Liberal.

-The Roman Catholic community has a Metropolis, the Archdiocese of Jakarta that includes West Java as part of the ecclesiastical province.
-Jakarta also hosts the largest Buddhist adherents in Java Island, where most of the followers are the Chinese.
-The city also has Hindu community, which mainly are from Balinese and Indian people.
+The Roman Catholic community has a Metropolis, the Archdiocese of Jakarta that includes West Java and Banten provinces as part of the ecclesiastical province.
+Jakarta also hosts the largest Buddhist adherents in Java, where most of the followers are Chinese.
+Schools of Buddhism practised in Indonesia vary, including Theravāda, Mahāyāna, Vajrayana, and Tridharma.
+The city also has a Hindu community, which mainly are Balinese and Indian people.
 There is also a Sikh and Baháʼí Faith community presence in Jakarta.